itpplasma/GORILLA/README.md

 ```
 This will produce `test_gorilla_main.x` in the folder BUILD/SRC/ required to run the code.

-To get additional tests and coverage, build GORILLA with `build_coverage.x`.
+To get additional tests and code coverage, build GORILLA with `build_coverage.x`.
 This requires the additional tools and a correct set PFUNIT_DIR.
 See the pFUnit github [project page](https://github.com/Goddard-Fortran-Ecosystem/pFUnit) for additional information.

 ## Usage